intel-iot-devkit/joule-code-samples/access-control-js/README.md

 ![](./images/access-control-web.png)

-The alarm is disabled using a single-page web interface served directly from the Intel® Joule Module carrier board while the sample program is running.
+The alarm is disabled using a single-page web interface served directly from the Intel® Joule Expansion board while the sample program is running.

-The web server runs on port `3000`, so if Intel® Joule Module carrier board is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.
+The web server runs on port `3000`, so if Intel® Joule Expansion Board is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.

 ![](./images/access-control-alert.jpg)